Content Information

 When you file a weekly claim, you must report if you refused any job offers or referrals during that week.

-When you file a weekly claim, you must report any pension payment that was 100% paid by your employer, or the military, any 401k payout, or other similar periodic or lump sum payments.
-You will then be contacted for the following information:
+When you file a weekly claim, you must report any pension payments fully paid by your employer or the military, as well as any 401k payouts or similar periodic or lump-sum payments.
+You will be contacted to provide the following details:

 - Name of contributing employer(s)